On this page:

 - is not a set amount.
 You can negotiate the amount with the agent

-If the agent is using a commission scale, make sure you are clear about how much you may have to pay.
+If the agent is using a commission scale, make sure you understand how much you may have to pay.
 For example:

-Check the dollar amount stated in the sales authority and, if you are still unsure about how the commission is to be calculated, ask your agent to provide examples based on various possible sale prices.
+Check the dollar amount stated in the sales authority and, if you are still unsure about how the commission is to be calculated, ask your agent to provide examples of what the commission would be based on various possible sale prices.

 At settlement, your agent will deduct their commission from the deposit, pay you the balance and give you an account for the sale.
 If you dispute the amount of commission your agent has charged because it is excessive, you can:

-- make a complaint to Consumer Affairs Victoria.
+- lodge a complaint with us using our Estate agent complaint form.
 You must make the complaint within 28 days of receiving the agent's account

 - apply to the Victorian Civil and Administrative Tribunal for a decision on the dispute.

-An agent must advise you in writing if they will be sharing the commission with someone outside their own agency, such as a legal practitioner, conveyancer or another agent.
+An agent must advise you in writing if they will be sharing the commission with anyone outside their own agency, such as a legal practitioner, conveyancer or another agent.

 They must provide a written list of the people who will share the commission, before you sign the sales authority.